Aldaviva/LaundryDuty/Readme.md

     <p align="center"><img src=".github/images/outlet.jpg" alt="Washing machine power cord plugged into a Kasa KP125 smart outlet, plugged into a 120V wall outlet" height="240" /></p>
 1. Connect the smart outlet to your Wi-Fi network using the Kasa Android or iOS app.
 1. Get the smart outlet's **IP address** from your router's client or DHCP list, or by running `nmap --open -pT:9999 192.168.0.0/16`.
-    - You may optionally assign an A record to this IP address in DNS, and use it instead of the address.
+    - You may optionally assign an A record to this IP address in DNS, and use it instead of the IP address.
 1. Create an Integration in PagerDuty and get its Integration Key.
     1. Sign into your [PagerDuty account](https://app.pagerduty.com/).
     1. Go to Services › Service Directory.